-The Division of International Epidemiology and Population Studies (DIEPS) conducts research in epidemiology and mathematical modeling of infectious diseases.
+Division of International Epidemiology and Population Studies (DIEPS) conducts research in epidemiology and mathematical modeling of infectious diseases.
 Primary concentrations include cross-national studies of mortality patterns with special emphasis on influenza-associated disease, malaria and other vector-borne and vaccine-preventable diseases.
-Outcomes of DIEPS research and other activities are changes in public health policies and practices to decrease disease burdens.
+Outcomes of DIEPS research and other activities include changes in public health policies and practices to decrease disease burdens.

 Multinational Influenza Seasonal Mortality Study (MISMS)

 Fogarty's Division of International Epidemiology and Population Studies (DIEPS) leads the

 Multinational Influenza Seasonal Mortality Study (MISMS), an international collaborative effort to analyze national and global mortality patterns associated with influenza virus circulation.
 Its aims are:

 - to describe synchrony in seasonal variations of various causes of mortality associated with influenza mortality patterns, both within and amongst countries, and their association with changes in circulating subtypes of influenza virus, antigenic characteristics, population factors and vaccine coverage